Welcome to another Segment of 5 Tips from the Gardening Bench. I have 5 new tips that are relevant to our late summer gardens.

 Wet weather or overly wet conditions contribute to the fungal spores spreading.

 Tomato Blight Treatment

 - Remove the affected stems and dispose of the plant debris in the garbage.
-DO NOT PUT INTO COMPOST PILE
+DO NOT PUT IT INTO THE COMPOST PILE

 - Sterilize the tool you used after you’re done so you don’t recontaminate